 Related: 5 Collaborative Learning Strategies to Incorporate Into Your Training Programs

 Studies show that active learning increases knowledge retention.
+And effective collaboration encourages active learning.
 Employees have a more involved learning experience when they create and take peer-generated courses instead of watching training videos or listening to lectures.
-Employees have the opportunity to interact with the learning materials and can ask questions and suggest feedback.
+They have the opportunity to interact with the learning materials and can ask questions and suggest feedback.

 Collaborative learning is also linked to greater employee engagement.
 Employees are more motivated to complete courses when they know their peers are counting on them.
 For example, 360Learning strengthens this motivation by encouraging group members to become learning champions who share their skills with others.